smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

 When building the ``source`` projection, the models that were used to build the model are copied over literally.
 When a JAR is used as a source model, the Smithy models contained within the JAR are copied as a source model while the JAR itself is not copied.
+If there are no source models, an empty manifest is created.

 When applying a projection, a new model file is created that contains only the shapes, trait definitions, and metadata that were defined in a source